arangodb/docs/3.5/data-modeling-databases-working-with.md

 compact the entire data, for all databases `db._compact(options)`

-Compacts the entire data of all databases.
-The command can be used to reclaim disk space after substantial data deletions have taken place.
+This command can be used to reclaim disk space after substantial data deletions have taken place.
+It requires superuser access and is only available for the RocksDB storage engine.

 The optional *options* attribute can be used to get more control over the compaction.
 The following attributes can be used in it:

-* *changeLevel*: whether or not compacted data should be moved to the minimum possible level.
+- *changeLevel*: whether or not compacted data should be moved to the minimum possible level.
 The default value is *false*.
-* *compactBottomMostLevel*: whether or not to compact the bottommost level of data.
+- *compactBottomMostLevel*: whether or not to compact the bottommost level of data.
 The default value is *false*.

+{% hint 'warning' %}
-**Warning**: this command can cause a full rewrite of all data in all databases, which may take very long for large databases.
-It should thus only be used with care. and only when additional I/O load can be tolerated for a prolonged time.
+This command can cause a full rewrite of all data in all databases, which may take very long for large databases.
+It should thus only be used with care and only when additional I/O load can be tolerated for a prolonged time.

-This command requires superuser access and is only available for the RocksDB storage engine.
+{% endhint %}

 ### Engine